Are Food Amines Causing your Migraines?

 Then there are the nuts and seeds- all are high in amines and salicylates with the exception of cashews (especially when raw) and poppy seeds.

 Many of these foods contain many different amines.
-Up to 20 different amines have been discovered in wine, with greater concentrations in red wine.
+For example, up to 20 different amines have been discovered in wine, with greater concentrations in red wine.
 The amount and type depends on a number of different factors such as the vintage, grape variety, geographical region, and vinification methods such as grape skin maceration.

 Amines can develop in meats in a relatively short period of time.
 Choosing meat that is fresh is a great start, and how meat is stored, browned or cooked and how long it is frozen all contribute to development of amines.

-Meat does not need to be avoided, just a review of the meat management is important when reducing amines in the diet.
+Meat does not need to be avoided at all, just a review of the meat management is important when reducing amines in the diet.
 This becomes even more crucial when it comes to fish and seafood.

-Amines as a result of fermentation may be significant if you choose sour dough bread, wine, beer, soy sauce, probiotics and fermented foods such as kombucha and kefir.
+Amines as a result of fermentation may be significant if you choose wine, beer, soy sauce, probiotics and fermented foods such as kombucha and kefir.

 Many amine rich foods also contain salicylates and glutamates which have been found to cause issues in sensitive people.